OlafDs/Dating-app/README.md

-# Dating app - Project Tech
+# Project Tech - Sport Dating app

-This is a dating app created for sporty singles that don't have time to meet new people
+This is a dating app created for sporty singles that don't have time to meet new people.

 ## Getting Started